AY2526S1-CS2113-W14-4/tp/docs/team/joannaJung.md

 - Added static calls to `InternshipList.updateX(...)` for each non-null field
 - Added **unit tests** to verify that the command correctly updates internships, throws appropriate exceptions for invalid input, and integrates properly with `ArgumentParser` and `InternshipList`.

+### `ListCommand`
+- Refactored the existing `ListCommand` and `InternshipList` interaction to resolve the issue where the internship list could not revert to its original order after sorting.
+- Modified the `InternshipList.sortInternships()` method to create a separate `ArrayList` copy instead of sorting the internal list directly, ensuring sorting is temporary and non-persistent.
+- Updated `listAll()` to iterate through this temporary view when the user specifies list sort/asc or list sort/desc, leaving the original list unchanged.
+- Verified that the default `list` command still displays internships in the order they were added.
+- Added unit tests confirming that sorting only affects the current view, and that subsequent `list` commands correctly revert to the original unsorted order.

 ### Documentation
 - **Developer Guide:**
   - Worked on the section for the `UpdateCommand`, covering: